-706. Jias
+706. Jigs

-Jigs used for welding and construction work are to be appropriately treated (i.e., removed, smoothened out, etc.) upon completion of concerned work in order to avoid any adverse effects on strength.
+Jigs used for welding and construction work are to be appropriately treated (i.e., removed, smoothened out, etc.) upon completion of concerned work in order to avoid any adverse effects on strenath.

 Section 8 Corrosion Protection Coating (2018)